Food Waste Recycling Ideas 💭: Better Solutions Than Throwing Food In General Waste

-Food waste recycling ideas: when we think about throwing away useful resources and the waste involved – we often think about food rubbish – i.e. throwing un-eaten or passed sell by date food in to our general waste bins – where it ends up at landfill.
+Food Waste Recycling Ideas 💭: when we think about throwing away useful resources and the waste involved, we often think about food rubbish (i.e., throwing un-eaten or passed sell-by-date food into our general waste bins) ending up at a landfill.

-If you are like me – throwing away food is something you never feel comfortable with.
-Obviously it will never be practical to divert all food waste from landfill – i.e. lots of food thrown away is not suitable for donation to charities etc. However – there are some simple steps that can help reduce food waste going to landfill.
+If you think as Mr Waster does, throwing away food surely makes you uncomfortable most – if not all – of the time.
+Obviously, it will never be practical to divert all food waste from landfill.
+But, you can do some simple steps to avoid food from going into a landfill.
 We will cover some really good food waste recycling ideas in today’s blog.

-The great news is that there are new food waste recycling ideas coming on stream in Australia all the time – and so whether you are a business or a private household – there are lots of options available to you.
+The great news is that there are new food waste recycling ideas coming on stream in Australia all the time.
+So, whether you are a business or a private household, there are lots of options available to you.
 Let’s get started!

 Waster is a waste and recycling company with a real difference – we really focus on boosting your recycling (including food waste recycling ideas) and hence reducing your environmental footprint and also your costs.